NICMx/rdap-server/migration.md

         userName=<mydb_user>
         password=<mydb_pass>

-4. Replace _<mydb\_user>_ and _<mydb\_pass>_ with your actual database credentials.
+3. Replace _<mydb\_user>_ and _<mydb\_pass>_ with your actual database credentials.

-5. Replace _<mydb\_url>_ with the URL for your Database.
+4. Replace _<mydb\_url>_ with the URL for your Database.
 For example:

 	1.	**A localhost mysql database**: jdbc:mysql://localhost
 	2.	**A remote mysql database**: jdbc:mysql://exampledb.com/mydb
 	3.	**A remote Oracle database**: jdbc:oracle:thin:@example.mydb.com:1521:db

-6. Replace `<mydb_driver_class_name>` with the Java class name of the JDBC drive to be use.
+5. Replace `<mydb_driver_class_name>` with the Java class name of the JDBC drive to be use.
 For example:

 	1.	**Oracle**: oracle.jdbc.OracleDriver
 	2.	**MySql**: com.mysql.jdbc.Driver

-7. Configure the destination database connection, which is the Database that will contain the information that will be migrated from the origin database.
-Find the **config/destination.database.properties** file, it contains the same structure from the origin.database.properties file, so you have to repeat steps  3 to 6 using the data for the rdap database.
+6. Configure the destination database connection, which is the Database that will contain the information that will be migrated from the origin database.
+Find the **config/destination_database.properties** file, it contains the same structure from the **origin_database.properties** file, so you have to repeat steps  3 to 6 using the data for the rdap database.
-8. Create the file that will contains the selects statements for the migration.
+7. Create the file that will contains the selects statements for the migration.
 Create the **config/migration.sql** with the following structure:

         #user
-        SELECT usersData FROM yourUserTable WHERE yourUpdateDateColumn=?;
+        SELECT usersData FROM yourUserTable;

         #entity
-        SELECT entitiesData FROM yourEntityTable WHERE yourUpdateDateColumn =?;
+        SELECT entitiesData FROM yourEntityTable;

         #nameserver
-        SELECT nameserversData FROM yourNameserverTable WHERE yourUpdateDateColumn =?;
+        SELECT nameserversData FROM yourNameserverTable;

         #domain
-        SELECT domainsData FROM yourDomainData WHERE yourUpdateDateColumn =?;
+        SELECT domainsData FROM yourDomainData;

         #autnum
         SELECT autnumsData FROM yourAutnumsData;

-        #ipnetwork
+        #ip_network
         SELECT ipNetworksData FROM yourIpNetworkData;

-9. Replace the select statements with the correct statements, which must have the structure defined in the following sections.
+8. Replace the select statements with the correct statements, which must have the structure defined in the following sections.

 You can test the configuration of the batch using the samples of select statements defined on the following sections or using the META-INF/sample.migration.sql file in your installation directory.